Date Created: December 2020 (Academic Project)

 The below image represents the functioning of one of core features of the application

 Next came the high-fidelity development stage.
 The visual design had to be commanding yet supportive.
 We designed the color scheme to showcase an organic color palette.
-This helped put forth the idea of support as opposed to dominance over humanity.
-Moreover, we juxtaposed present-day iconography with a non-traditional interface composition in order to represent the idea of speculation.
+This helped put forth the idea of "support" as opposed to "dominance"

 The home screen displays a progress chart and navigation to the core features of the app (shown in the previous page).
 The progress chart is a representation of the users lifestyle and carbon credit usage on daily, weekly and monthly basis.
 If the user were to click the circular progress chart they would be taken the screen on the left to view the complete break down.